Last Updated 7.10.25. (G)

 (If you value what you are discovering, please share this page with your friends because much of this uncensored climate change information is actively being censored by the media and even by many environmental groups due to its highly unsettling nature.)

-Please donate any amount to help keep our 100% publicly funded nonprofit think tank free for everyone!
-Please help us to keep providing uncensored climate change forecasts, facts, and solutions to the public.
+Please donate any amount to help keep our 100% publicly funded nonprofit think tank accessible to everyone.
+Please help us continue to provide the public with uncensored climate change forecasts, facts, and solutions.

 With every donation of any amount, you will receive amazing gifts!
-Click the donate image below to see what these gifts are.
+Click the "Donate" image below to view the details of these gifts.

 End Notes